rycks/laravel-dolibarr/README.md

-# Access to your Dolibarr From Laravel app
+# Access to your Dolibarr REST API from Laravel app

 ## Installation